The Academy Resident Travel Fellowships (RTF) submission window will be open from August 2 to September 6, 2021.

 Materials MUST be submitted online by the deadline using the online submission tool.
 Applications that remain incomplete after the deadline date will not be evaluated.

-Recipients are required to attend the AAOF Celebration Luncheon on Saturday, October 10 from 11:00 AM - 1:30 PM to receive their check.
+Recipients are required to attend the AAOF Celebration Luncheon on Saturday, November 6 to receive their check.

 All award recipients by application and acceptance of award agree to allow the AAOF and/or the sponsor of the program to which they applied to publish their name, image, institution information, and any statement or quote provided by the recipient.
 These may appear in a variety of media formats that announce/promote the program including, but not limited to, the AAOF and/or sponsor annual report, website, annual meeting promotional materials, etc.

 Four travel awards in the amount of $750 each will be awarded to attend Academy 2021 Boston.
 The applicant must be member of the Academy and a resident from NOVA Southeastern University.
 The applicant must have an accepted paper or poster presentation in the Scientific Program or Residents Day Program at the Academy meeting to be eligible.